hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - to investigate potential market for the app
     - types
         - incremental
+            - characteristics
+                - project broken to sub projects
+                - product partially built on previous iterations
+                - requirements produced first and completed
+                - testing at each iteration
+                - requirement -> development -> testing -> stop
             - advantages
-                - whole system clearly defined and understoof
+                - whole system clearly defined and understood
                 - early user feedback
                 - minor details allowed with time
                 - allows additional features to be added